ant4g0nist/chinstrap.io/blog/Chinstrap - Tezos smart contract development using repl.md

     test: smartpy
 ```

-To start a local sandbox on port 12345, and generate 5 test accounts and use Ithaca protocol, and launch the repl, run the following command:
+To start a local sandbox on port 12345, generate 5 test accounts and use Ithaca protocol, and launch the repl, run the following command:

 ```sh
 chinstrap develop -p Ithaca -n development -o 12345 -c 5